 - The business plans to hire employees within the next 90 days.

-- The business sells a product or provides a service that is taxable.
+- The business sells a product or provides a taxable service.

 - The business has specialty licenses available through the Business Licensing Service.

-To register for a Washington business license, visit the State of Washington Business Licensing Service.
+To get the Washington business license application, visit the State of Washington Business Licensing Service.

-The fee to file for the Business License is $19.
+The filing fee for the Washington State Business License is $19.

-Local Business License – In addition to the state business license, many cities require businesses to be licensed in order to operate.
+In addition to the state business license, many cities require businesses to be licensed to operate.
 Rules for business registration vary depending on location and what the business does.
 Below are a few cities that have licensing requirements.

 Tacoma – The Tacoma Tax & License Office issues business licenses for all businesses operating in the city.
 Home-based businesses will also need to register for a Home Occupational License, which is a one-time application.

-Vancouver – The City of Vancouver requires businesses to located in city limits or is operating within city limits to register for a City Business License.
+Vancouver – The City of Vancouver requires businesses to be located within city limits or are operating within city limits to register for a City Business License.

 Bellevue – Businesses located in Bellevue or operate in generate over $2,000 within city limits will need to register the business with the Bellevue Tax Division.

-Washington Business Tax Number – Businesses in Washington that are selling a product or offering certain services will need to register for a Washington sales tax registration number from the Department of Revenue.
+Businesses in Washington selling a product or offering certain services will need to register for a Washington sales tax registration number from the Washington Department of Revenue.

-Reseller Permit – Businesses purchasing merchandise to resell will usually want to obtain a Washington Reseller Permit in order to not pay sales tax for merchandise that is being resold to customers.
+Businesses purchasing merchandise to resell will usually want to obtain a Washington Reseller Permit to not pay sales tax for merchandise that is being resold to customers.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in Washington include; appraisers, cosmetologists, home inspectors, limousine services, tattoo studios and many more.
-Additional information, fees and licensing requirements for professions are available from the Washington State Department of Licensing.
+A variety of professions in the state are regulated and need to be registered before offering certain services.
+A few common occupations that require licensing in Washington include; appraisers, cosmetologists, home inspectors, limousine services, tattoo studios, and many more.
+Additional information, fees, and licensing requirements for professions are available from the Washington State Department of Licensing.

-Trade Name Registration – While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for a Trade Name (also known as a Doing Business As or DBA) with the Secretary of State’s Office.
+While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a business name that is different from the full name of the owner(s) to register for a Trade Name (also known as a Doing Business As or DBA) with the Secretary of State’s Office.

-These are a few of the most common business licenses, but there are way too many licenses and permits in Washington for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are just some of the most common business licenses a new business will need to register before starting.
+Before starting your business, be sure to check with the Department of Revenue, City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.